continualWolf/Web-Sockets/README.md

 This project is a minimalistic WebSocket proof of concept in C#.
 It demonstrates how to create a basic WebSocket server using the .NET framework.

+# My Aim/Goal

+I have created this POC as i would like to use websockets in various applications such as a messaging application and chess application.

 #Usage

 To use this WebSocket server, follow these steps: